Kedar-Khedkar/Assignments-DS/a2/Readme.md

 Map the IDL file into its equivalent JAVA files using the following command:<br>
 `idlj –fall Calc.idl`

+If getting error like: 'command idlj not found', then use the command ```sudo apt get install openjdk-8-jdk-headless```.
 <br>

 ### The above commands lead to the formation of the following files within the package: